meltano/sdk/docs/dev_guide.md

 ### 'GraphQL' stream classes

-_GraphQL streams inherit from the class `GraphQLStream`.
-GraphQL streams are very similar toREST API-based streams, but instead of a `path`, you will override the GraphQL query text._
+_GraphQL streams inherit from the class `GraphQLStream`._

+GraphQL streams are very similar to REST API-based streams, but instead of specifying a `path` and `url_params`, you will override the GraphQL query text:

-1. **`tap_name`** - The same name used in your tap class (for logging purposes).
-2. **`url_base` property** - Returns the base URL, which generally is reflective of a specific API version.
-   - For example: to connect to the GitLab v4 API, we use `"https://gitlab.com/graphql"`.
-3. **`get_http_headers` method** - Build and return an authorization header which will be used when making calls to your API.
-   - For example: to connect to the GitLab API, we pass "Private-Token" and (optionally) "User-Agent".
-4. **`query` property** - This is where you specify your specific GraphQL query text.
+1. **`query` property** - This is where you specify your specific GraphQL query text.

-_Depending upon your implementation, you may also want to override one or more of the following properties:_

-1. **`post_process` method** - (Optional.)
-This method gives us an opportunity to "clean up" the results prior to returning them to the downstream tap - for instance: cleaning, renaming, or appending the list of properties returned by the API.
-   - For our GitLab example, no cleansing was necessary and we passed along the result directly as received from the API endpoint.

 **More info:**